 When compared to one another, the size difference between the two becomes apparent.
 Generally, a couch is meant to seat 2-3 people, whereas a sofa will sit 4 or more.
 For those with small spaces, a love seat would be a wise purchase, being that it is essentially a small sofa.

 The function of sofas and couches also vary.
 Couches are often favored by people who have smaller spaces or wish to seat fewer people.
+Why?
+Because couches are actually intended to be lied upon rather than sat on.
 They are also typically associated with informal settings where casual entertainment takes place.

 Sofas tend to be used more in larger homes or rooms.
 Due to their representation of style and class, they are generally associated with formal occasions.
-Additionally, they are an optimal choice for people who often entertain a larger crowd of guests.
+Additionally, they are an optimal choice for people who often entertain a larger crowd of guests, because unlike its cousin the couch, sofas were designed for seating purposes.

 In regards to fabric, both can be covered in various types.
 Sofa and couch fabric can be found in natural, synthetic, and blends.
 Natural fabrics tend to provide more comfort, while synthetic fabrics generally provide more durability.
 Natural-synthetic blends seem to be the best of both.